 How to Grow Scarlet Runner Beans From Seed

 Scarlet runner beans are a great project for a child’s garden.
 The seeds (actually the beans) are big enough to be easily planted by small fingers.
-They germinate quickly and grow quickly to the delight of the young gardener.
+They germinate quickly and grow quickly much to the delight of young gardeners.

 The beans can be direct sown in your garden (or your child’s garden) after your last frost when the soil has warmed to 50⁰F.
 Most gardeners grow them on a teepee that is constructed from 6 to 8 poles.
 You will need very long poles because each pole should be at least 3 feet away from the other poles.
 Plant your seeds in a circle around each pole, 6 inches away from the pole and 6 inches apart.
 Plant them 2 to 3 inches deep.
 It doesn’t matter which way you plant them.
 There is no top or bottom.
 Germination should occur in 1 to 2 weeks.

 You can also start your seeds indoors 4 weeks before your last frost.
 Plant the seeds 2 to 3 inches deep in a container.
 Keep the soil moist.
 Germination should occur in 1 to 2 weeks.
 You can plant your seedlings in your garden after all danger of frost has passed and the soil has warmed to 50⁰F.
 Be sure to install your teepee before your plant your seedlings.
-If you try to install your teepee after you plant your seedlings, you will risk injuring or killing them.
+If you try to install your teepee after you plant your seedlings, you will risk injuring or killing the delicate roots.